 We strongly suggest that you have the vessel that interests you inspected by a qualified independent marine surveyor.
+It would be wise to also ask a marine engineer and electrician to inspect the boat that interests you.
 The survey will provide you with a complete picture of the vessel you are interested in.

 The marine surveyor assigned by the buyer can ask to have a sea trial performed at the time of the survey or at a later date if the boat is on dry dock.